 A new way

 Kalaurie does not work on a traditional retail or wholesaling model.
 This allows us the freedom of not adhering to traditional seasonal collection schedules and we can offer our pieces directly to you without excessive mark-ups.

 Instead we present a series of trans-seasonal capsule collections, which never go on sale.
 You can be assured that once you’ve invested in one of our pieces, it won’t be on sale in the following months.
+Trends are abandoned and designs run year after year until the fabric runs out.
 This is to encourage a new kind of conscious and responsible consumption of fashion.

 We believe in supporting our local industry to help it thrive.
 All labels, swing tags and other promotion materials are manufactured within Australia.
 All fabric and trim sourcing is through local merchants or directly through other local designers.

-We work closely with a local gerber pattern-maker to help draft our styles each collection.
+We work closely with a local gerber pattern-maker to help draft a portion of our styles each collection.